MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras

-By~\eqref{eq:hr-heights}, we get that $\fbalance(\Psi_v)$ is decreased by at least 2. \item As by~(a), the height of $\Psi_v$ is reduced by one, the height of each $\Psi_u$ with $u \in \lp^{-1}(v)$ is decreased by one.
-As the number of leaves does not change, the definition of colors implies that yellow nodes on $\lp^{-1}(v)$ turn green. \item It is a direct consequence of~(a), that all nodes on $\lp^{-1}(v)$ except $v$ decrease their absolute balance by one. \item It is a trivial observation from the definition of colors that the parent node $w$ of two green nodes has to be green or yellow.
-The height of $\Psi_w$ is exactly one more than the height of the deeper subtree (which is colored green) and $\Psi_w$ contains more leaves than this subtree. \qedhere \end{enumerate} \end{proof}
+By~\eqref{eq:hr-heights}, we get that $\fbalance(\Psi_v)$ is improved by at least 3. \item As by~(a), the height of $\Psi_v$ is reduced by one, the height of each $\Psi_u$ with $u \in \lp^{-1}(v)$ is decreased by one.
+As the number of leaves does not change, the definition of colors implies that yellow nodes on $\lp^{-1}(v)$ turn green. \item It is a direct consequence of~(a), that all nodes on $\lp^{-1}(v)$ except $v$ improve their balance by one. \qedhere \end{enumerate} \end{proof}

 The overall idea of our algorithm is to use height reducing rotations whenever the height of some (sub)formula was increased by the insertion of a new node or some (sub)formula needs to be reduced in height after some deletions.
 However, there are some situations in which no height reducing rotation can be applied, even if the formula is severely imbalanced.
 In these cases we use height preserving rotations in order to restructure the formula in such a way that afterwards height reducing rotations can be applied.